kadekjayak/cakephp-image-component/README.md

 # cakephp-image-component
-this is an Image Component for CakePHP 3 i just make a component for CakePHP original script is on http://code.tutsplus.com/tutorials/image-resizing-made-easy-with-php--net-10362 the main function of this component is to resize an image
+this is an Image Component for CakePHP 3 i just make a component for CakePHP, original script is on http://code.tutsplus.com/tutorials/image-resizing-made-easy-with-php--net-10362 the main function of this component is to resize an image

 ## Usage